MrBusiness87/README-Generator-Node/README.md

 - Tests
   Initial Test on 07/14/2020 for questions to display as a node application worked.
   Second Test on 07/15/2020 for questions to be saved to a txt file by using the username that is input in the questionnaire is used, but lowercased for easier access later.
+  Transferred questions to index.js file for proper coding 07/17/2020.
 - Questions